540.5 Excluded Resources

 The CAO will exclude:

-NOTE: If all of the household members are recipients of TANF and/or SSI, the household is categorically eligible.
+NOTE: If a ll household members are recipients of TANF and/or SSI, the household is categorically eligible.

 Exception: This provision does not apply to households with ineligible noncitizens.

-Example: Lump sum payments of retroactive benefits to disabled children as a result of the Sullivan v.
-Zebley case are exempt as resources.
+Example: Lump sum payments of retroactive SSI benefits to disabled children

 NOTE: Dedicated accounts are established according to law stating how deposited funds can be used.
 The federal government audits these accounts periodically.